xmlns="http://www.w3.org/2000/svg" viewBox="0 0 54 54">

 4. I have received several invitations to be vaccinated.
 What should I do?

-If you are under 65 years of age and it is recommended that you should be vaccinated because you are at risk of becoming severely ill, you will not receive an invitation from the Danish Health Authority and Statens Serum Institut, but you can book an appointment at www.vacciner.dk from 20 September 2023.
+If you are under 65 years of age and it is recommended that you be vaccinated due to your health condition, you will not receive an invitation from the Danish Health Authority and Statens Serum Institut, but you can book an appointment at www.vacciner.dk from 26 September 2024.

 5. Are there any side effects from the vaccines?

 All vaccines can cause side effects, including the influenza and covid-19 vaccines.
-Some people have a fever or a headache or feel a little sore at the injection site.
-These are common side effects that go away after a while.
+Some people develop a fever or a headache or feel a little sore at the injection site.
+These are common side effects that go away after a few days.

 Severe allergic reactions are very rare.
 If you have previously suffered a severe allergic reaction after being vaccinated or after being injected with any other medicinal product, you should talk to a doctor before being vaccinated.